 For this claim, Forrester wins our highly coveted Golden Pinocchio Award.
-However as the lie was funded by SAP, and SAP knowingly provided the faulty information and would have manipulated the customers into providing the false information, the award is co-shared with SAP.
+However, as the lie was funded by SAP, and SAP knowingly provided the erroneous information and would have manipulated the customers into providing false information, the award is co-shared with SAP.

 This estimate is even less believable because it is an average, which means that these minimum values were the average of the three companies.
-That is this is not from a single company that had some very small scope.
+That is, this is not from a single company that had some minimal scope.

 We can say with high confidence that this did not happen.

-Either the 3 companies were instructed to lie to Forrester or Forrester changed these values as directed by SAP.
+Either the three companies were instructed to lie to Forrester, or Forrester changed these values as directed by SAP.

 Inverted Implementation Versus License Ratio?

-Notice the license/subscriptions costs that serve as the major part of the costs for S/4HANA.
+Notice the license/subscription costs that serve as the significant part of the costs for S/4HANA.
 Something that should be a major red flag is that the license costs are far below the implementation costs.